-Templates are prebuilt demos for a specific type of a website which can be installed in a Jupiter theme.
-Each template is created by a group of designers and developers in Artbees exclusively for Jupiter theme.
+Templates are prebuilt demos for a specific type of a website that can be installed on the Jupiter theme.
+Each template is created by a group of designers and developers from Artbees exclusively for the Jupiter theme.

-In this article, we explain about installing, uninstalling a template and some solutions to common issues.
+In this article, we explain how to install, and uninstall a template, as well as some solutions to common issues.

-To see all available templates for Jupiter, check Templates page.
+To see all available templates for Jupiter, check the Templates page.

 In this article

-In Artbees, we design and develop exclusive prebuilt demos (templates) for Jupiter theme.
+At Artbees, we design and develop exclusive prebuilt demos (templates) for the Jupiter theme.
 All of the available templates are installable in the latest version of Jupiter theme.